InnerSourceCommons/innersourcecommons.org/content/learn/research/state-of-innersource-survey-2020.md

 title: 'State of InnerSource Survey 2020'
 image: "/images/learn/research/sois2020.jpg"
 weight: 4
 summary: Report of the 2020 State of InnerSource Survey
-book_url: /documents/surveys/State.of.InnerSource.Report.2020.pdf
+research_url: /documents/surveys/State.of.InnerSource.Report.2020.pdf
 ---

 The goal of the survey was to address three main questions:

-What is the state of InnerSource adoption across different organizations?
+1. What is the state of InnerSource adoption across different organizations?
-What factors influence the success of InnerSource adoption?
+1. What factors influence the success of InnerSource adoption?
-What are the main obstacles for adopting InnerSource?
+1. What are the main obstacles for adopting InnerSource?

 Since a number of studies already documented the Key Factors for InnerSource success in detail, we focused more on exploring the key motivations for contributors and the obstacles.

 ## Results